Builtio-Backend/easy-excel-exporter/README.md

 # About
 This NodeJS module can be used to create Excel spreadsheets.
-Every cell has its own datatype associated with it and a value for that cell.
+Every cell has its own datatype associated with it, and a value assigned for that cell.

-easy-excel-exporter only supports these below mentioned types:<br><b>object, string, number, boolean, date.</b>

 # Initialization
 ```